brianmwadime/smutchings.github.io/about.md

 <br/>
 I help companies around the world communicate better with their customers and users.
 And with previous clients including <a href="http://samhutchings.co/project/king-com/">King.com</a>, <a href="http://samhutchings.co/project/lexus/">Lexus</a> and <a href="http://samhutchings.co/project/typeform/">Tyepform</a>; you know you're in good hands.

 Passionate about communication and great experiences, I bring my knowledge in both areas together to help you and your business do better.
-Whether that be as part of a team or on my own.
+Whether that be as part of a team or individually.

 My specialities are product copy, UX copy and short-form communications such as email.

 If you're looking for someone to write long-form or blog content, I'm not your guy.
-But I do know the right people to help you achieve your goals, whatever they may be.
+But I can bring the right people together to help you achieve your goals, whatever they may be.

 <a href="http://samhutchings.co/hireme/">Get in touch, and let's see how you can communicate better!</a>